sor609/vhdbot/README.md

 ## Functionality

+Right now it's meant to run on the same server where the dedicated Valheim server is And in fact, since I was lazy, I hardcoded the path to the server start/stop script too :)

 Once you build the bot, the following flags can be passed to the binary
 * -t - bot token (mandatory)